stjordanis/terra-docs-old/docs/dev-spec-supply.md

 title: Supply
 ---

 > Terra's Supply module inherits from Cosmos SDK's [`supply`](https://github.com/cosmos/cosmos-sdk/tree/v0.37.4/docs/spec/supply) module.
+This document is a stub, and covers mainly important Terra-specific notes about how it is used.
 {note}

 ## Overview